Joe Horn Jr.: Baltimore Ravens

 On May 14, 2019, Horn Jr. signed with the Baltimore Ravens as an undrafted free agent.
-He was waived during final roster cuts on August 30, 2019.
+He was waived by the Ravens during final roster cuts on August 30.

 Houston Roughnecks

 In October 2019, he was drafted by the Houston Roughnecks in the 2020 XFL draft.

 New York Guardians

 On January 17, 2020, he was traded to the New York Guardians in exchange for wide receiver Taivon Jacobs.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+He had his contract terminated when the league suspended operations on April 10.

 Personal life

 Horn Jr. is the son of four-time Pro Bowl wide receiver Joe Horn.
 His brother, Jaycee Horn, is a cornerback for the Carolina Panthers.